iotaledger/integration-services/api/usage-ssi-bridge.md

 `POST /identity`

-Register a new user in the system, this can be used if the identity already exists or will be created locally.
-Registering a user in the system makes it possible to search for him by for instance the username.
+Register an existing identity in the system, this can be used if the identity already exists or will be created locally.
+Registering an identity in the system makes it possible to search for it by for instance the username.

 _Body:_